 Funds for Scottish organisations will be distributed by Foundation Scotland through the ‘Community Response, Recovery and Resilience Fund’ (RRR).

-As of 1 May 2020, 498 groups across Scotland have been supported through the RRR fund, with £1.8 million distributed to community groups and organisations supporting the most vulnerable people in Scotland.
+As of 24 June 2020, 770 groups across Scotland have been supported through the RRR fund, with over £3.2 million distributed to community groups and organisations supporting the most vulnerable people in Scotland.
 A list of organisations that have been awarded funding is available on Foundation Scotland’s website.